drscream/nic-cz-dns-crawler/README.md

 geoip:
   country: /usr/share/GeoIP/GeoLite2-Country.mmdb
   asn: /usr/share/GeoIP/GeoLite2-ASN.mmdb
+  # Using commercial DBs instead:
+  # country: /usr/share/GeoIP/GeoIP2-Country.mmdb
+  # isp: /usr/share/GeoIP/GeoIP2-ISP.mmdb
 dns:
   resolvers:
     - 193.17.47.1  # https://www.nic.cz/odvr/
-  # add 'additional' here to get more DNS records, see below
+  # add 'additional' here to get more DNS records, more about that in a dedicated section
+  # additional:
+  #  - SPF
 timeouts:
   job: 80  # seconds, overall job (one domain crawl) duration when using dns-crawler-controller, jobs will fail after that and you can retry/abort them as needed
   dns: 2  # seconds, timeout for dns queries